30 Hidden Litter Boxes You Should Check Out

 21. In the Kitchen

 If you live in an apartment or a small home, you have to take advantage of all the space you have available.
-This cabinet, which holds a microwave and some odds and ends, also doubles as a litter box for kitty.
+This cabinet, which can hold a toaster and some odds and ends, also doubles as a litter box for kitty.
 Just keep the cabinet doors closed most of the time for hygiene’s sake.

-If you look at this picture, it probably just seems like a standard household stairwell, right?
+If you look at this picture, it probably just seems like a standard wicker table, right?
 Sure, but there’s a litter box somewhere.
 This wicker basket really wouldn’t look like much to visitor, which is just what you want.

 23. The Cat Desk

-This Instagrammer calls their creation a cat desk, and we like it.
-While you’ll have to leave a means of your cat getting into the garage, them making their waste in there keeps it far away from the house.
+This could be your cat desk.
+While you’ll have to leave a means of your cat getting around your living space, them making their waste in there keeps it far away from the house.

 24. Built into a Bigger Structure